Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Results

 \subsection{Sub-surface features}

 The conditioned copper samples were analyzed after field exposure to identify variations in their sub-surface structure.
-This was done by creating a HAADF STEM picture of cross-sectional lamellas which were created using field ion beam lithography.
-Lamellas taken from field exposed regions were compared to lamellas from reference regions, see fig.~\ref{fig:electrodes_schema}.
+This was done by creating an HAADF STEM picture of cross-sectional lamellas using field ion beam lithography.
+Lamellas taken from field-exposed regions were compared to lamellas from the reference regions, see Fig.~\ref{fig:electrodes_schema}.

-The reference sub-surface regions of cathodes 007-Cu and 038-Cu contained a rather high density of structural defects, which was induced by the diamond turning (fig.~\ref{fig:huji1}).
-Although grain structures seem to differ between samples, this can be attributed to the low-temperature treatment sample 038-Cu was exposed to, which generated a significant thermal load and is consistent with previous observations of grain refinement and strong surface effects on dislocation structure~\cite{Sonar_2018,Shengquan_2019}.
-In both samples, grain structure, and dislocations walls are observed to be continuous up to the surface.
+The reference sub-surface regions of cathodes Cu007@300K and Cu038@30K contained a rather high density of structural defects induced by the diamond turning (Fig.~\ref{fig:huji1}).
+Although grain structures seem to differ between samples, this can be attributed to the low-temperature treatment sample Cu038@30K was exposed to, which generated a significant thermal load and is consistent with previous observations of grain refinement and strong surface effects on dislocation structure~\cite{Sonar_2018,Shengquan_2019}.
+In both samples, grain structure and dislocation walls are observed to be continuous up to the surface.
 However, clear variation in structure can be observed in the conditioned regions.
-Conditioning in both cases leads to a significant reduction in the number of dislocation walls (fig.~\ref{fig:huji2}).
-This effect is more pronounced in the cold-conditioned sample 038-Cu (fig.~\ref{fig:huji3}).
+Conditioning in both cases significantly reduces the number of dislocation walls (Fig.~\ref{fig:huji2}).
+This effect is more pronounced in the cold-conditioned sample Cu038@30K, where the formation of a dislocation denuded zone close to the surface is clearly visible (Fig.~\ref{fig:huji3}).